 American expats have a special automatic two-month extension to file their US expat taxes.
 This separates them from the Americans in the States.
 This date allows expats more time to gather their documents and file their foreign taxes before they file their US taxes.

-Within the 2021 tax deadlines and extensions is the expat tax filing deadline for Americans abroad.
-This filing deadline is June 15, 2021.
+Within the 2023 income tax deadlines and extensions is the expat tax filing deadline for Americans abroad.
+This filing deadline is June 15, 2023.
 This is the typical filing extension deadline that has existed for many years.

 You can manually fill out Form 4868 or save time by filling it out for free via our software*: